MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 ## What you need to know about assigning licenses to users

 - You need to be either a Global admin or a User management admin.
-For more information, see [About Office 365 admin roles](../add-users/about-admin-roles.md).
+For more information, see [About admin roles](../add-users/about-admin-roles.md).

 - You can [assign licenses to user accounts with Office 365 PowerShell](https://go.microsoft.com/fwlink/p/?linkid=850410).